Chrmorod/Chrmorod.github.io/_posts/2018-01-26-first-post-jekyll-githubpages.md

 With Jekyll you can replace WordPress, Joomla or any CMS, has friendly urls, categories, pages, posts, templates, etc.

 ## Advantages
-Speed: We are serving static pages, we do not need to speak with a database to ask for the information in each request or to give data in the server.

 <ul>
+    <li>Speed: We are serving static pages, we do not need to speak with a database to ask for the information in each request or to give data in the server.</li>
-    <li>Security: There is no database or dynamic content that can be hacked </li>
+    <li>Security: There is no database or dynamic content that can be hacked.</li>
-    <li>Less maintenance:Since we do not have a database, we do not have to worry about configuring or maintaining it </li>
+    <li>Less maintenance:Since we do not have a database, we do not have to worry about configuring or maintaining it.</li>
-    <li>Free hosting: We can host our site for free in Github Pages </li>
+    <li>Free hosting: We can host our site for free in Github Pages.</li>
 </ul>